LarsHenrikNelson/ClampSuite/docs/source/index.rst

 ========================================================================

 **ClampSuite** is a Python package to analyze to slice electrophysiology data.
-ClampSuite can be used to analyze data through the GUI and import previously analyzed data through python
+ClampSuite can be used to analyze data through the GUI and import previously analyzed data through Python

 .. toctree::